For the main character page, go here.

 - Deadpan Snarker: He seriously rivals Jughead with how snarky and sarcastic he is.

-- Demoted to Extra: He was a part of the Main Crew in the comics, but in this iteration he's a recurring character during season one due to Ross Butler being busy elsewhere.
-For season two he has been recast and will presumably be around much more often.
+- Demoted to Extra: He was a part of the Main Crew in the comics, but in this iteration he's a recurring character during Season 1 due to Ross Butler being busy elsewhere.
+For Season 2, he was recast as Charles Melton and has a more prominent role, though he remains a recurring character.
+For Season 3, he is upgraded to starring cast.

 - Didn't Think This Through: He decides to play a prank on Archie by dressing up as the Black Hood and going to his house.
 Not only is this in very poor taste considering that the Black Hood almost murdered Archie's father, but since then Archie has become obsessed with protecting his family and putting an end to the Black Hood.
 Naturally, his first response is to charge Reggie and try to beat him senseless.